 - Directory information.

 - To disclose information provided to the College under Section 170101 of the Violent Crime Control and Law Enforcement Act of 1994 (42 U.S.C.
 14071) concerning registered sex offenders who are required to register under that section.

 - To the U.S. Citizenship and Immigration Services (USCIS) / Department of Homeland Security (DHS) concerning an F, J, or M nonimmigrant alien, only to the extent necessary for the College to comply with Student and Exchange Visitor Program (SEVP) reporting requirements, as mandated by the Illegal Immigration Reform and Immigrant Responsibility Act of 1996, the USA PATRIOT Act, the Enhanced Border Security and Visa Entry Reform Act of 2002, and the regulation at 8 CFR 214.1(h).

 - Consent is not necessary for the College to disclose required information to USCIS or DHS in compliance with SEVP reporting obligations.

-South College may disclose personally identifiable information from an education record in association with an emergency if the information is essential to protect the health or safety of the student or other individuals.
-Decisions regarding the necessity of disclosure will involve the overall circumstances pertaining to a threat to the health or safety of a student or other individual.
+South College may disclose personally identifiable information from an education record in association with an emergency if the information is deemed, by South College personnel, to be essential to protect the health or safety of the student or other individuals.
+Decisions regarding the necessity of disclosure will take into account the overall circumstances pertaining to a threat to the health or safety of a student or other individual.

 Students/graduates who wish to have their resumes released by the college through the Career Services Office to potential employers must complete a release form with the Career Services Coordinator.
 No resumes will be released unless the release form is completed.